Nayphee/Gauntlet-Construction-Kit/README.md

-# Gauntlet Construction Kit and level generator
+# Gauntlet Construction Kit and level generator for the Commodore 64

 ![The construction kit](editorscreen.png)